belgattitude/soluble-japha/README.md

 ### Compatibility layer

-If you have legacy code using the original PHPJavaBridge implementation, just enable compatibility layer through the 'load_pjb_compatibility'.
+If you have legacy code using the original PHPJavaBridge implementation, just enable compatibility layer through the 'load_pjb_compatibility' option.

 Also note that you'll have to remove any older constants like 'JAVA_HOSTS', 'JAVA_SERVLET'...